YETI coolers recalled over injury risk

-AUSTIN — More than a million YETI coolers are being recalled over a risk involving the magnet-lined closures.
+(WXIN) – More than 1 million YETI coolers are being recalled over a risk involving the magnet-lined closures.

-The Consumer Product Safety Commission said the recall involves YETI Hopper M30 Soft Cooler 1.0 and 2.0, Hopper M20 Soft Backpack Cooler and SideKick Dry Gear Case.
-The products have a main pocket closure lined in high-powered magnets enclosed in a heat-sealed plastic strip.
+The Consumer Product Safety Commission said the recall involves the YETI Hopper M30 Soft Cooler 1.0 and 2.0, Hopper M20 Soft Backpack Cooler and SideKick Dry Gear Case.
+The products have a main pocket closure lined with high-powered magnets enclosed in a heat-sealed plastic strip.

-The recalled coolers were sold at Dick’s Sporting Goods, ACE Hardware, Academy Sports + Outdoors, YETI and other stores nationwide and online from March 2018 to January 2023.
+The recalled coolers were sold at Dick’s Sporting Goods, ACE Hardware, Academy Sports + Outdoors, YETI and other stores nationwide and online between March 2018 and January 2023.

 The recall was initiated because the magnet-lined closures can fail and result in detached magnets.
 This poses a risk of serious injury or death if ingested.